-The Soul Star ⭐️ The planet of Jiadao
+The Soul Star ⭐️ The Planet of Algoritmo

 And Yet

 Algotodo was the only remaining sage of Vicinese Antiquity.
-More than any of the Seven Sages, he was the one who conceived and designed the heavenly planet of Algoritmo.
-He lives there even now, in a medium-sized suite on the seventh floor of an enormous apartment called The Vale.
+More than any of the Seven Sages, he was the one who conceived and designed the heavenly planet of Algoritmo, which those who don’t live there call the Soul Star.
+Algotodo lives there even now, in a cedar-lined suite on the seventh floor of an enormous apartment building called The Vale.

-Algotodo was born in 1,001,372 BC, about 350 years after the other Six Sages.
-He also came from a different planet.
+Algotodo was born in 1,001,372 BC.
+He died in 1,000,001 BC, 320 years after the death of the last of the other Six Sages.
+He was unique among the Sages in that he came from a different planet.
 While the others were cosmopolites from Vicino Prossimo, Algotodo came from the small backwood planet of Djàdao, which was about twenty parsecs from the capital.

 And yet no one ever answered his question, Où subsiste encore ton écho?
 Where is your echo now?